Kaushik-Puttaswamy/Airline_Data_Ingestion_Project/README.md

 The architecture consists of:

-1. Data Source: Flight data in CSV format is uploaded to an S3 bucket.
+1. Data Source: Flight data in CSV format is uploaded to an S3 bucket from airline client.

+2.

-2. Event Trigger: AWS EventBridge detects new file uploads and triggers a Step Function workflow.
+3. Event Trigger: AWS EventBridge detects new file uploads and triggers a Step Function workflow.

-3. Step Functions: Automates the ETL process by orchestrating Glue Crawlers and Glue Jobs.
+4. Step Functions: Automates the ETL process by orchestrating Glue Crawlers and Glue Jobs.

-4. AWS Glue ETL: Processes and transforms raw flight data.
+5. AWS Glue ETL: Processes and transforms raw flight data.

-5. Amazon Redshift: Stores the cleaned and processed data for querying.
+6. Amazon Redshift: Stores the cleaned and processed data for querying.

-6. Amazon SNS: Sends notifications about job status.
+7. Amazon SNS: Sends notifications about job status.

 ## Project Execution on AWS